SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

     **-cf**: Configuration File.
 Required.

     **-l**: Log File Prefix.
-Default: ‘vsphere_metrics_’.
+Default: `vsphere_metrics_`.
 By Default the log file is created in the execution directory.
-Full log path and log prefix can also be specified for example: -l C:\Users\user6\vsphere_metrics, where “vsphere_metrics” is the log prefix and is required.
+Full log path and log prefix can also be specified for example: `-l C:\Users\user6\vsphere_metrics`, where “vsphere_metrics” is the log prefix and is required.
 The log file is created with prefix + current timestamp.

     **-pE**: Is the password encrypted?
 Default False.
 Optional.

     **-pK**: Encryption Key for Password.
 Required if -pE is True.

 1. In Sumo Logic, verify that metrics are being captured.
-2. When you are satisfied with the batch and thread configurations, modify the **cron_vcenter_metrics.sh **with the required parameters and create a cron job to periodically run the **cron_vcenter_metrics.sh** script at the desired time interval.
+2. When you are satisfied with the batch and thread configurations, modify the **cron_vcenter_metrics.sh** with the required parameters and create a cron job to periodically run the **cron_vcenter_metrics.sh** script at the desired time interval.
 * The cron job needs to be run as root, or as a user who has read and write access to the script directories.
 * For more detailed information, see the shell script for configuration options.